slotix/dbconvert-streams-website/docs/sources/postgresql/index.md

 ## PostgreSQL-specific options.

-### Connection parameter.
+### Connection string.

-The _connection_ parameter sets up a connection to a PostgreSQL server.
+The _connection_ string sets up a connection to a PostgreSQL server.

 ```
 # Example DSN